all-in-one-of/kb3d-for-houdini/README.md

 **Please be aware that the tool is built in a way, where unsuppoted kits *should* still be processed correctly.**

+Once the kit is selected, we can do some manual overwrites if we want to change the scale of the imported asset or the root name of the path.

+We also need to specifiy a material network that holds all the necessary shaders.
+Please check the **Importing shaders** section for more info.

+The next part reads like a normal File Cache SOP.
+We can define an output directory and some load settings (Packed disks etc.).

+Lastly, we can choose four ways of importing:

+1. Load all: Imports all objects at once.
+2. Load by name: Imports specified objects by their respective name attribute
+3. Load by frame: Each object is saved on a specific frame.
+Can be used to browse objects.
+4. Load none: Used to export only.
+Objects can be imported by a standard File SOP.

+### Importing shaders

 test image: